remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 * **Producer** — creates a message and pushes it into the queue
 * **Consumer** — reads a message and deletes it from the queue

-Purpose
+Purpose:
 * [Short-term FIFO data **storage**](../core-functionalities/data-storage.md) – Messages can usually be stored up to a number of days.
 Additionally, the size of the message that can be stored usually has a limit.
 * [Processing messages in order](../core-functionalities/concurrency-control.md)

 Features:
 - [Retry mechanism](../strategies/retry-mechanism.md), usually meant for [transient failures](../failures.md)
-- Integration with DLQ to help with [manual intervention](../strategies/manual-intervention.md)
+- Integration with DLQ
 - [Batching](../strategies/batching.md)
 - [Rate limiting](../strategies/rate-limiting.md)
 - Short polling or long polling